-The Irish Loyalty Awards 2020/21 are open to all businesses in the Island of Ireland that have loyalty at the heart of its business.
+The Irish Loyalty Awards 2023 are open to all businesses in the Island of Ireland that have loyalty and customer experience at the heart of its business.

-If you have any questions, please contact our Awards Team who can answer your queries or arrange a time to talk you through the process, category selection and making the most of your Irish Loyalty Awards 2020/21 Awards entry.
+If you have any questions, please contact our Awards Team who can answer your queries or arrange a time to talk you through the process, category selection and making the most of your Irish Loyalty & CX Awards 2024 Awards entry.

-This award will be awarded to the brand which demonstrates that it has operated the best loyalty programme in the Financial Service sector.
+This award will be awarded to the brand which demonstrates that it has operated the best loyalty programme, initiative or tactical campaign in the Financial Service sector.
 Judges will reward a customer-centric loyalty offering that demonstrates a cohesive, strategic approach under one or more of the following criteria – value to the customer, commercial benefits, partnerships, customer engagements, and user experience.

-The awards will be awarded to the brand or organisation that can best demonstrate how the loyalty programme has differentiated itself and capitalised on opportunities for a business with a highly competitive “switcher” environment.
-Entrants will be judges under one or more of the following criteria – the effective adoption of a loyalty offering into the utility sector, customer value proposition and relevance to customer base, level of take-up and active participation.
-In addition, if this is a establish programme judges are keen to see evidence of strategies to reinvigorate the programme since launch,
+The award will be awarded to the brand or organisation that can best demonstrate how the loyalty programme has differentiated itself and capitalised on opportunities for a business with a highly competitive “switcher” environment.
+Entrants will be judged under one or more of the following criteria – the effective adoption of a loyalty offering into the utility sector, customer value proposition and relevance to customer base, level of take-up and active participation.
+In addition, where there is an established programme, judges will seek evidence of strategies to reinvigorate the programme since launch.

 This category can be entered by brands that have launched or relaunched a loyalty offering in the last 24 months.
 Judges will be looking for a cohesive customer loyalty strategy that can demonstrate a customer value proposition that results in positive business outcomes such as retention/acquisition and increased basket spend.
-Judges will be interested to see in particular, how the new loyalty offering has engaged the customer and the overall commercial benefits for the brand or organisation.
+Judges will be particularly interested to learn how the new loyalty offering has engaged the customer and the overall commercial benefits for the brand or organisation.

-This award will go to the retail organisation or brand that has demonstrated the value to the customer via the loyalty offering and the overall commercial benefits to the organisation.
-Judges will be looking for the overall level of engagement within the programme of both existing and new customers.
-Evidence of a cohesive customer loyalty strategy and effective CRM programme to grow and retain customers through the loyalty proposition will be important.
-Entrants are invited from across the complete retail section (excluding food) irrespective of the type of loyalty offering (from large membership programmes to experiential exclusive experiences).
-In addition Judges will seek alignment to brand values and goals across a well thought out loyalty programme.
+This award will go to the retail organisation or brand that has demonstrated the value to the customer via its loyalty offering and the overall commercial benefits to the organisation.
+Judges will be looking for the level of engagement within the programme of both existing and new customers.
+Evidence of a cohesive customer loyalty strategy and effective CRM programme, to grow and retain customers through the loyalty proposition, will be important.
+Entrants are invited from across the retail sector irrespective of the type of loyalty offering (from large membership programmes to experiential exclusive experiences).
+In addition, Judges will seek alignment to brand values and goals across a well thought out loyalty programme.

 The award will be awarded to the brand or organisation that has implemented the best innovation within its loyalty programme or offering.
 Judges will be look for innovation in the form of new technology, creative strategy or campaign centred in the loyalty space.
 The winning entrant will be able to showcase lateral, out of the box thinking that has been successfully implemented and has delivered measurable commercial results for the business.

-This award will go to brand of organisation that can demonstrate a customer-centric approach and feels, giving customers a seamless and intuitive experience within its loyalty programme.
-Judges will be looking at how the programme fits the target audience and ease of interaction with the programme.
-Entrants will be judged under one of more of the following criteria – emotional engagement, value proposition, customer experience, smart and relevant communications and commercial benefits for the organisation.
+This award will go to a brand or organisation that can demonstrate successfully how customer signals are captured, behaviour analysed, and experiences are created that keep customers wanting more.
+A customer-centric, personalised approach giving customers a seamless and intuitive customer journey and experience will be key.
+Judges will be looking for customer intelligence analytics that focus on the customer experience.
+Entrants will be judged under one of more of the following criteria – emotional engagement, value proposition, customer experience, smart and relevant communications, and commercial benefits for the organisation.

-The awards will go to the organisation or brand that can demonstrate how it has implemented the best marketing campaign linked to its loyalty programme or initiative.
-The judges are looking to recognise a company that has developed a wining campaign to address a challenge in the marketplace, utilise outstanding creative elements that engages new or existing customers through smart and relevant communications.
+This award will go to the organisation or brand that can demonstrate how it has implemented the best marketing campaign linked to its loyalty programme or initiative.
+The judges seek to recognise a company that has developed a wining campaign to address a challenge in the marketplace, utilise outstanding creative elements that engages new or existing customers through smart and relevant communications.
 Ability to demonstrate the performance metrics of the campaign are important.
-Judges are also keen to award marks to the best performance marketing campaign in terms or creativity and innovation whatever the budget size.
+Judges are also keen to award marks to the best performance marketing campaign in terms or creativity and innovation, whatever the budget size.

-The awards will go to a business that operates a B2B loyalty initiative and can demonstrate how it has delivered the best B2B loyalty initiative under one of more of the following criteria – Loyalty proposition and value to the organisations, B2B engagement, commercial benefits, innovation and creativity.
-Judges will be accolading business that has gone the extra mile to foster closer relationships with their customers and win over their loyalty.
+Entrants in this category must operate a B2B loyalty initiative and can demonstrate how it has delivered the best B2B loyalty initiative under one of more of the following criteria – Loyalty proposition and value to the organisations, B2B engagement, commercial benefits, innovation and creativity.
+Judges will view businesses favourably that has gone the extra mile to foster closer relationships with their customers and win over their loyalty.